African Union, African UN envoys demand Trump apology

 The US has about a little over 6,000 forces in Africa in about 53 different countries, where they focus on countering extremist groups and illicit activity, as well as peacekeeping, humanitarian aid and disaster response.

-Many of those troops are based at a US base in the East African country of Djibouti.
-The US Military also carries out training and advisory missions in other African countries, with hundreds of troops performing that mission in Niger and Somalia.
+Many of those troops are stationed at a US base in the East African country of Djibouti.
+The US military also carries out training and advisory missions in other African countries, with hundreds of troops performing that mission in Niger and Somalia.

 While those missions won't stop, "if people fundamentally don't trust you and like you, it's going to change the tone of the relationship," Lewis said.